ably-labs/Ableye/README.md

 Message name and message data can be input and published to the channel using the `Publish` button.

 Please note that the rest client does not support entering and leaving a channel.
 The rest client also does not support subscribing to a channel.

-## Known issues

-* For a realtime client, the `Enter` button must sometimes be clicked twice for a client to be able to see their own presence in a channel.
-See https://github.com/ably/ably-go/issues/436